 How Zero Fraud Liability Policy Protects Your Credit Card

 These days just having a credit card puts you at risk of becoming a victim of credit card fraud.
-Thieves have a number of ways of stealing your credit or even your credit card number and using the information to make unauthorized charges on your account.
-Thankfully, all four major credit card networks — Visa, MasterCard, Discover, and American Express — offer zero fraud liability.
+Thieves have a number of ways of stealing your credit card.
+They can even steal your credit card information and use it to make unauthorized charges on your account.
+Thankfully, all four major credit card networks — Visa, MasterCard, Discover, and American Express — offer zero fraud liability for their credit cards.
 This policy will keep you from being liable for most fraudulent charges that happen on your account.
-What does zero fraud liability really mean and how much protection do you really have?

 How Does Zero Fraud Liability Work?